Panzerschrek/Square-Wheel/README.md

 Lightmap data is used to calculate light for decals.
 Lightmap fetch is performed per-vertex and with linear interpolation.
 Such approach may produce bad results for large decals, so, avoid using large decals, unless you disable lightmap fetch for decal at all and use constant light instead.
-But for small decals (like bullet holes) which size is comparable with lightmap texel size per-vertex lighting looks fine.
+But for small decals (like bullet holes) which size is comparable to lightmap texel size per-vertex lighting looks fine.

 ### Skybox